If you look at the list of the oldest trees in the world on Wikipedia, you will not find it mentioned.

 Restoration of the Parijat Tree

-In 2015, the locals complained about the decay due to bacterial and fungal infections of the Parijat Tree.
-The Scientists from the National Botanical Research Institute (NBRI) treated the tree and administered chemical treatment.
-The NBRI team also recommended the application of microbial bio-pesticide on its trunk and leaves to preserve it for any further diseases.
+Scientists from the National Botanical Research Institute (NBRI) treated the tree and applied a chemical treatment.
+The NBRI team also recommended applying a microbial bio-pesticide to its trunk and leaves to prevent further diseases.

-The local administration has strictly prohibited any kind of damage to the tree.
+The local administration has now placed a metal fence around the tree and strictly prohibited any damage to it.

 Radiocarbon Dating of the Tree

-In 2020, scientists did radiocarbon dating of the Parijat tree and their findings indicate that it is around 800 years old and is the oldest dated African baobab (Adansonia digitata) outside Africa.
+In 2020, scientists conducted radiocarbon dating on the Parijat tree, and their findings indicate that it is around 800 years old and the oldest dated African baobab (Adansonia digitata) outside Africa.

-There are no historical records that suggest bringing African baobabs to India; hence, how it came to India is an unsolved and interesting mystery.
+There are no historical records that suggest bringing African baobabs to India; hence, how it came to India and to this village is an unsolved and interesting mystery.